ahmed751995/FSND-capstone-project/README.md

 * General
   * add new movie to the database
-  * Executive Producer is the only roles who hase the authorization to post a movie
+  * Executive Producer is the only roles who has the authorization to post a movie

 * sample: curl --location --request POST 'BaseUrl/movies' --header 'Authorization: Bearer $TOKEN' --header 'Content-Type: application/json' --data-raw '{"title": "jumanji", "release_date":"3-2-2021"}